manmeet3591/fingerprint-volcano-enso-im/README.md

 The experiments are performed following the flowchart in the Fig. S7.
 The schematic in Fig. S7 has been prepared using draw.io and can be found at https://tinyurl.com/37m8rvs8

-# 8. Jupyter notebook to reproduce all the figures (main+supplementary) in the paper
+# 8. Jupyter notebooks to reproduce all the figures (main+supplementary) in the paper

 https://github.com/manmeet3591/fingerprint-volcano-enso-im/blob/master/figures/fig1/output/figures_final_main.ipynb